-Continuation of Housing Assistance Payments [24 CFR 983.258; Notice PIH 2012-32, REV-3]
+Continuation of Housing Assistance Payments [24 CFR 982.258; Notice PIH 2012-32, REV-3]

 Current residents living in the property prior to conversion are placed on and remain under the HAP contract when TTP equals or exceeds gross rent.
-In this case, until such time as the family's TTP falls below the gross rent, the family will pay the owner the lesser of their TTP minus the utility allowance or any applicable maximum rent under the LIHTC program.
-The family will continue to pay this amount until/if circumstances change and HAP is paid on their behalf.
+The amount of rent the family pays to the owner in this situation differs under REV-2 and REV-3 of Notice PIH 2012-32.
+Under REV-2, the family will pay with owner an amount equal to their TTP.
+Under REV-3 of the Notice, the family will pay the owner the lower of the family's TTP, less the utility allowance, or any applicable maximum rent under LIHTC regulations.
+Under both notices, the family will continue to pay this amount until/if circumstances change and HAP is paid on their behalf.
 In other words, assistance may subsequently be reinstated if the tenant becomes eligible for assistance.
 In such cases, the resident is still considered a program participant.
 All of the family obligations and protections under RAD and standard PBV apply to the resident.
 Likewise, all requirements with respect to the unit, such as compliance with the HQS requirements, apply as long as the unit is under HAP contract.